RumanCodes/fluent-dashboard/README.md

 Follow the steps below to set up and start using this WordPress plugin boilerplate for: `fluent-dashboard`

+It is develop by a powerful framework that I have build called wp-plugin-init here: https://www.npmjs.com/package/wp-plugin-init

 ## Requirements

 - **Node.js**: Version `18`